intel/ai-reference-models/k8s/language_modeling/tensorflow/bert_large/training/fp32/.docs/kubernetes.md

 ##### [devops](https://en.wikipedia.org/wiki/DevOps)

-The k8 resources needed to run the multi-node <k8s package dir> quickstart require deployment of the mpi-operator.
+The k8 resources needed to run the multi-node <package dir> quickstart require deployment of the mpi-operator.
 See the [MPI operator deployment](/k8s/common/tensorflow/KubernetesDevOps.md#mpi-operator-deployment) section of the Kubernetes DevOps document for instructions.

-Once these resources have been deployed, the mlops user then has a choice of running <k8s package dir> multi-node (distributed training) or single-node.
+Once these resources have been deployed, the mlops user then has a choice of running <package dir> multi-node (distributed training) or single-node.

 ##### [mlops](https://en.wikipedia.org/wiki/MLOps)